Understanding Regulation Worldwide

 Examples of such countries include:

-Argentina, Armenia, Bangladesh, Belize, Benin, Bhutan, Brazil, Cambodia, Canada (certain provinces), Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, Egypt, El Salvador, Estonia, Ethiopia, Gabon, Gambia, Georgia, Guatemala, Guyana, Honduras, India, Indonesia, Israel, Jamaica, Jordan, Kenya, Kuwait, Lebanon, Liberia, Lithuania, Malaysia, Malawi, Mali, Mauritania, Mexico, Morocco, Mozambique, Namibia, Nepal, Nicaragua, Nigeria, Pakistan, Panama, Paraguay, Peru, Philippines, Poland, Qatar, Republic of the Congo, Romania, Russia, Senegal, Singapore, South Korea, Sri Lanka, Suriname, Sweden, Tanzania, Thailand, Tunisia, Uganda, United Arab Emirates, Uruguay, Venezuela, Vietnam, Zambia, and Zimbabwe, Afghanistan, Algeria, Bosnia and Herzegovina, Burkina Faso, China, Czech Republic, Djibouti, Guinea, Haiti, Kosovo, Kyrgyzstan, Lesotho, Madagascar, Malta, Moldova, Palestinian Territories, Senegal, Slovakia, Togo, and Zanzibar (please check for any rule changes)
+Argentina, Armenia, Bangladesh, Belize, Benin, Bhutan, Brazil, Cambodia, Canada (Provincially regulated; chiropractic regulated in all provinces), Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, Egypt, El Salvador, Estonia, Ethiopia, Gabon, Gambia, Georgia, Guatemala, Guyana, Honduras, India, Indonesia, Israel, Jamaica, Jordan, Kenya, Kuwait, Lebanon, Liberia, Lithuania, Malaysia, Malawi, Mali, Mauritania, Mexico, Morocco, Mozambique, Namibia, Nepal, Nicaragua, Nigeria, Pakistan, Panama, Paraguay, Peru, Philippines, Poland, Qatar, Republic of the Congo, Romania, Russia, Singapore (TCM/acupuncture regulated; registration/practising certificate required), South Korea (acupuncture within licensed Korean Medicine Doctors’ scope), Sri Lanka, Suriname, Tanzania, Thailand, Tunisia, Uganda, United Arab Emirates, Uruguay, Venezuela, Vietnam, Zambia, and Zimbabwe, Afghanistan, Algeria, Bosnia and Herzegovina, Burkina Faso, China, Czech Republic, Djibouti, Guinea, Haiti, Kosovo, Kyrgyzstan, Lesotho, Madagascar, Moldova, Palestinian Territories, Slovakia, Togo, and Zanzibar (please check for any rule changes)

-In these countries, BSOMM’s online courses provide a strong foundation for practice, and graduates are free to use their training to support their professional goals.
-However, we always recommend researching local customs, expectations, and any emerging regulations to ensure your practice aligns with community standards.
+In these countries, BSOMM’s online courses provide a strong foundation for practice, and graduates are free to apply their training and skills to support their professional goals.
+However, we always recommend researching local customs, expectations, and any emerging regulations to ensure your practice aligns with community standards

 Countries where titles are regulated